ilyshaxa/shaxa.dev/README.md

 - **Modern Design**: Dark-mode first with glassmorphism effects and smooth animations
 - **Responsive**: Fully responsive design that works on all devices
-- **AI Chatbot**: Integrated "Ask Shaxa" chatbot powered by OpenAI API
+- **AI Chatbot**: Integrated "Ask Shaxriyor" chatbot powered by OpenAI API
 - **Performance**: Built with Next.js 14 and optimized for speed
 - **SEO Ready**: Comprehensive SEO optimization and meta tags
 - **Accessibility**: Built with accessibility best practices